-Policy MDLS-8: Development mitigation for Local Street projects in the Rural Mountain/Desert is required by Measure I 2010-2040 for all capacity improvement projects for transportation facilities funded all or in part with Local Street Program allocations as identified by a Traffic Impact Analysis (TIA) report as required by the Congestion Management Program.
+Policy MDLS-8: Development mitigation for Local Street projects in the Rural Mountain/Desert is required by Measure I 2010-2040 for all capacity improvement projects for transportation facilities funded all or in part with Local Street Program allocations as identified by a Traffic Impact Analysis

+(TIA) report as required by the Congestion Management Program.
 The amount of the development mitigation for each project is defined by the traffic mitigation measures identified in the related TIA reports.

 Policy MDLS-9: Annually as part of its audit of each jurisdictions' use of Measure I funds, SBCTA will specifically look to make sure that the development mitigation towards capacity improvements identified in TIAs is accounted for.
-If a material finding is made in the audit showing that a contribution of development mitigation was not made as identified by a TIA, then SBCTA may, as the Congestion Management Authority, withhold Section 2105 Gas Tax funds or Measure I Local Street Allocations until the jurisdiction shows that they are in compliance with the Congestion Management Plan.
+If a material finding is made in the audit showing that a contribution of development mitigation was not made as identified by a TIA, then SBCTA may, as the agency responsible for the Congestion Management Program, withhold Section 2105 Gas Tax funds or Measure I Local Street Allocations until the jurisdiction shows that they are in compliance with the Congestion Management Plan.

-C. Five Year Plan
+C. Five-Year Plan

-Policy MDLS-10: Each local jurisdiction is required to annually adopt a Five Year Capital Improvement Plan which details the specific projects to be funded using Measure I Local Pass-Through Funds.
-Expenditures of Measure I Local Pass Through Funds must be detailed in the Five Year Capital Improvement Plan and adopted by resolution of the governing body.
+Policy MDLS-10: Each local jurisdiction is required to annually adopt and submit to SBCTA by September 1 of each year a Five-Year Capital Improvement Plan which details the specific projects to be funded using Measure I Local Pass-Through Funds.
+Expenditures of Measure I Local Pass-Through Funds must be detailed in the Five-Year Capital Improvement Plan and adopted by resolution of the governing body.
+Expenditures can only be made on projects listed in the current Five Year Capital Improvement Plan.

-Policy MDLS-11: Five Year Capital Improvement Plans shall:
+Policy MDLS-11: Five-Year Capital Improvement Plans shall:

-- Specifically identify improvements to be funded all or in part with Measure I Local Street Program funds by street name, boundaries, and project type, subject to eligibility requirements listed in Section D below. - b.
-Constrain the total annual amount of planned expenditures to 150% of SBCTA's forecasted revenue for Measure I Local Pass-Through Funds, revenue resulting from bonds secured by Measure I revenue, and remaining balances from previous year allocations. - c.
-Include no more than 50% of estimated annual new revenue to general program categories.
-Any carryover fund balance shall not be used for general program categories.
+- a.
+Specifically identify "Named Projects" by street name, boundaries, and project type, subject to eligibility requirements listed in Section D below. - b.
+Specifically identify "Categorical Projects" which are defined as a program of work without any identified streets, such as a pavement management program, transportation system improvements, routine roadway maintenance or other miscellaneous transportation-related expenditures as identified in Policy MDLS-14. - A Categorical Project may be listed as a Named Project only if a list of potential streets is provided as an attachment to the approved Plan and the actual streets are named in the approved and modified Plan due by the end of the fiscal year, with instructions for preparation identified in Policy MDLS-13. - c.
+Constrain the total annual amount of planned expenditures to 150% of SBCTA's forecasted revenue for Measure I Local Pass-Through Funds, revenue resulting from bonds secured by Measure I revenue, and remaining balances from previous year allocations. - d.
+Include no more than 50% of estimated annual new revenue for Categorical Projects.
+Any carryover fund balance shall not be included in the 50% limit.. - e.
+Use the SBCTA-approved forms and/or online database.
+Instructions will be issued to the City Manager annually prior to the deadline.